 Disclosure: This blog post contains some affiliate links.
 If you click on them and make purchases, they generate revenue for this blog at no additional cost to you.
 As an Amazon Associate I earn from qualifying purchases.
 All affiliate links on this blog are identified as such.
 Here’s my Full Disclosure.

 As you may know, the George Enescu Festival is a large classical music festival held in honor of Romania’s greatest composer, violinist, pianist, conductor, and professor.
 The festival started in 1958, soon after Enescu’s death three years previously, with a memorable edition that included Bach’s Concerto for Two Violins in D minor with Yehudi Menuhin and David Oistrakh (a piece that happens to be one of my best loved of all classical music).
 Here’s a recording on YouTube with Mehunin and Oistrakh from the same year.
 Enescu was Menuhin’s mentor; the two had an amazing connection.

-If you wish to learn more about Menuhin’s interesting life, here’s the book Yehudi Menuhin: A Life (Northeastern UP, 2000), from Humphrey Burton, which I’m about to order soon.
+If you wish to learn more about Menuhin’s interesting life, here’s the book Yehudi Menuhin: A Life (Northeastern UP, 2000) (affiliate link), from Humphrey Burton, which I’m about to order soon.

-And here’s a page with more about the Enescu festival, from its beginnings until 2013, on Wikipedia.
-Since 2001 the festival has been taking place every two years, and these days the Enescu competition is put on in the alternate years.
-With Covid messing things up, the 2020 competition was held this year.
+Here’s a page with more about the Enescu festival, from its beginnings until 2013, on Wikipedia.
+Since 2001 the festival has been taking place every two years, and these days the Enescu competition is held in alternate years.
+With Covid messing things up, the 2020 competition was put on this year.